-On June 26, 2018, the Bainum Family Foundation and our partners in the Birth-to-Three Policy Alliance celebrated the unanimous passage of the “Birth-to-Three for All DC Act of 2018.”
+On June 26, 2018, the Bainum Family Foundation and members of the Birth-to-Three Policy Alliance celebrated the unanimous passage of the “Birth-to-Three for All DC Act of 2018.”
 This groundbreaking legislation will provide comprehensive supports for infants and toddlers in the District of Columbia.
 This post explains the significance of that legislation and the critical next steps.
-It is authored by Marlana Wallace, a Policy Analyst at DC Fiscal Policy Institute (DCFPI), one of our Policy Alliance partners.
+It is authored by Marlana Wallace, a Policy Analyst at DC Fiscal Policy Institute (DCFPI), one of our policy partners.
 You can see her original post here.

 • • •